 - Hiring a foreign worker will not adversely affect the wages and working conditions of similarly employed U.S. workers in the area of intended employment.

-In 2004, the labor certification changed the process used by U.S. employers to attempt to test the labor market and seek certification.
+In 2004, the labor certification process was changed.
 This new process re-designed the permanent labor certification program, which became known as PERM in 2005.
 Today, critical issues concerning this process involves the following:

 - Application.
 The employer must complete an Application for Permanent Employment Certification, known as the ETA Form 9089.
 This application will describe the job duties, educational requirements, training, experience, and other special skills the U.S. employer requires its employee to possess in order to perform the work.
 The application will also outline the foreign worker’s qualifications.